microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 # Supported Hosts

 This document describes the architectures and operating systems supported by vcpkg.
-The examples used in this document are current as of 2024-01-16.

 ## Dependencies